-The special teams battle is stacked in the Kings favour:
+The special teams battle sees the Express with the edge.

 Powerplay: Penalty Kill:

 Cents: 18.4% (14th) Cents: 76.5% (14th)

 The goalie duel sees Roden coming off a pair of overtime defeats, and Duplessis hitting the win column in his last start.
 Austin Roden is 19-7-3 with a .903 SV%, a 3.11 GAA, and 1 shutout.
 Vincent Duplessis is 9-5-3 with a .906 SV% and a 3.21 GAA.

 Both goalies for the Express are capable and have split time this season.
 Kolby Matthews is 13-13 with a .907 SV%, a 2.81 GAA, and 1 shutout.
 Clay Stevenson is 12-10 with an .880 SV%, a 3.77 GAA, and 1 shutout.

 Assistant Coach Brandon Shaw says the Express will be a tough test.

 "Coquitlam is a big team, a strong team, and a fast team.
 We will have to outwork them and make life difficult for them when they visit our barn."